AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 - *Obstacle* All obstacles keep a log over which robots that have collided with it.
 A list of the robots that have collided with this obstacle is outputted, together with the #acr("AABB") of their collision.

+- *Collision #acr("AABB")* All collisions leave behind an #acr("AABB") of the collision colored in red#sr. By clicking on it information about when it happened and who collided is outputted.

 Example outputs of each of these are shown in @appendix.introspection-outputs.

 ==== Export Formats <s.m.export-formats>